Ryszard Czarnecki: Statement on Róża Thun's full name

+Dismissal from vice-presidency of the European Parliament

-In an interview published on January 3, 2018 in a Polish right-wing portal, Ryszard Czarnecki compared Róża Thun to Nazi collaborators, specifically people called szmalcownik.
-Consequently, at the request of the leaders of four European Parliament factions, on 7 February 2018 by secret ballot he was dismissed from the post of vice-president of the European Parliament for “serious breaches” of the Parliament's Rules (447 MEPs voted for his dismissal, 196 against, and 30 abstained).
+In an interview published on 3 January 2018 in a Polish right-wing portal, Ryszard Czarnecki compared Róża Thun to Nazi collaborators, specifically people called szmalcownik.
+Consequently, at the request of the leaders of four European Parliament factions, on 7 February 2018 by secret ballot he was dismissed from the post of vice-president of the European Parliament for "serious breaches" of the Parliament's Rules (447 MEPs voted for his dismissal, 196 against, and 30 abstained).
 This was the first time in the history a vice-president of the European Parliament has been dismissed.

 The case was reported in international media.
-Before the vote, Czarnecki urged MEPs to vote against his dismissal, arguing that such a vote would “support freedom of speech”, and in a letter to the president of the European Parliament Antonio Tajani, he lied that he had not compare Róża Thun to Nazi collaborators.
+Before the vote, Czarnecki urged MEPs to vote against his dismissal, arguing that such a vote would "support freedom of speech", and in a letter to the president of the European Parliament Antonio Tajani, he lied that he had not compare Róża Thun to Nazi collaborators.
 In June 2019, the Court of Justice of the European Union dismissed Ryszard Czarnecki's complaint about the dismissal.

-Róża Thun considered Ryszard Czarnecki's statement humiliating.
-She demanded an apology in the media and a payment of 50,000 zloty for the organization Forum for Dialogue (Forum dla Dialogu) and the “Children of the Holocaust” Association (Stowarzyszenie „Dzieci Holocaustu”).
-In August 2019, the District Court in Warsaw ruled that Ryszard Czarnecki, by comparing Róża Thun to Nazi collaborators, violated her good name, and therefore ordered him to publish an apology to the MEP on the portal that published the original interview, as well as on his own blog, within 14 days from the judgment validation.
+Róża Thun considered Czarnecki's statement humiliating.
+She demanded an apology in the media and a payment of 50,000 zloty for the organization Forum for Dialogue (Forum dla Dialogu) and the "Children of the Holocaust" Association (Stowarzyszenie „Dzieci Holocaustu”).
+In August 2019, the District Court in Warsaw ruled that Czarnecki, by comparing Róża Thun to Nazi collaborators, violated her good name, and therefore ordered him to publish an apology to the MEP on the portal that published the original interview, as well as on his own blog, within 14 days from the judgment validation.
 The court also ordered Czarnecki a payment for the benefit of the two organizations mentioned, of 15 thousand zlotys each.
-Ryszard Czarnecki announced an appeal against the sentence.
-In September 2020, the Court of Appeal in Warsaw upheld the judgment of the first instance court, ordering Ryszard Czarnecki to apologize for an “inappropriate and deeply hurtful” comparison, which was unlawful, and to pay the sum ordered in the first instance for the benefit of the two organizations.
+Czarnecki announced an appeal against the sentence.
+In September 2020, the Court of Appeal in Warsaw upheld the judgment of the first instance court, ordering Czarnecki to apologize for an “inappropriate and deeply hurtful” comparison, which was unlawful, and to pay the sum ordered in the first instance for the benefit of the two organizations.
 The court indicated that the defendant exceeded the limits of acceptable criticism and abused the freedom of speech.

+Involvement in C.H. scandal

+In September 2024, Czarnecki and his wife Emilia Hermaszewska were suspected of corruption, allegedly receiving 92,000 Złoty ($23,000) from Collegium Humanum – Warsaw Management University via fake employment of Hermaszewska at C.H. in return for using his political influence to help the university open branches abroad, particularly in Uzbekistan.
+Czarnecki was a professor honoris causa of C.H.